Table of contents

 3 main goals stand out:

-- Create and refine your nurturing scenarios to offer the right content at the right time
+- Create and refine your nurturing strategies to offer the right content at the right time

 - Define precise call-to-actions that will move your prospect to the next step in your conversion funnel